Seagle Building: History

+The Seagle Building played a notable, albeit secretive role in WW2, where electrical engineers from the University of Florida developed certain components of the technology behind the proximity fuse.
+The proximity fuse was one of the most important technological innovations of World War II, enabling the automatic detonation of an explosive device when in proximity of its target.
+This quote is from the March 1947 Florida Citizens Committee on Education, Tallahassee, Florida, a blue-ribbon commission about the future of education in Florida after WW2: “Research work in the College of Engineering is carried on through the Florida Engineering and Industrial Experiment Station which is an integral part of the college...
+The service of the Experiment Station to the war effort was noteworthy.
+Of particular interest was the development and construction of equipment for static direction finding and the development of the proximity fuse both of which played important parts in the winning of the war.”

+During the late 1960s, there were floors in the Seagle Building that had undistinguished office titles, and military personnel would meet visitors in the lobby.
+This was during the height of the Vietnam War.

 The building served mostly the University of Florida in the years following its completion.
 Having difficulty meeting modern fire codes as time passed, the building lost most of its upper-floor tenants.
 By the late 1960s, the Florida State Museum was the building's only occupant.
 When that museum moved to the UF campus nearby, the building was completely abandoned.

 Eventually sold to a development company from Kentucky for $1 with the understanding that the building was to be completely renovated, a newly remodeled Seagle Building reopened in 1983 with modern wiring, plumbing, telephone and cable jacks, a fire sprinkler system, an emergency diesel generator, an added internal concrete stairway providing two fire escapes for every floor, and many other improvements.
 The first six floors have been designated commercial space, comprising roughly 40000 sqft.
 The remaining five floors are residential units, with four units per floor with the exception of the top floor, which is a single unit.